Suffolk County - 10th Judicial District

 Deputy Chief Clerk

-The Family Court was established in 1962 in each county of the State, as a successor court to the preexisting Children's Court.
+The Family Court was established in 1962 in each county of the State, as a successor to Children's Court.
 Individuals, attorneys, and agencies may initiate a proceeding in the Family Court with the filing of a petition.
 Petition forms are available through this website, or upon request from the General Clerk's Office.

 Petitions may be filed in the Family Court to enforce or modify an order of another court including support, custody and visitation provisions of Supreme Court divorce judgements.
 However, divorce or separation matters are under the exclusive jurisdiction of the Supreme Court, and may not be filed in Family Court.

 Child support and spousal support payments (other than "pay direct") are handled through the Child Support Enforcement Bureau (CSEB), an agency of New York State.
-Accounting questions including arrears, issues pertaining to the suspension of licenses(Drivers, Recreational or Professional), income tax or lottery interceptions, restraint of assets, or Department of Taxation and Finance Tax warrant inquiries should be directed to CSEB.
+Accounting questions including arrears, issues pertaining to the suspension of licenses(drivers', recreational or professional), income tax or lottery interceptions, restraint of assets, or Department of Taxation and Finance Tax warrant inquiries should be directed to CSEB.

-are under the jurisdiction of the Supreme Court, and are under the "one judge, one family" precept, enabling members of a family to address Family Court, Criminal Court (District Court), and matrimonial issues before a single judge.
+Integrated Domestic Violence Parts (IDV) are under the jurisdiction of the Supreme Court, and are under the "one judge, one family" precept, enabling members of a family to address Family Court, Criminal Court (District Court), and matrimonial issues before a single judge.

 Family Court personnel will only provide procedural information, forms and/or guidelines concerning "how to proceed" in this court.
 Court personnel cannot provide you with legal advice.